This post was reviewed by our Director of Clinical Excellence and Oversight.

 How Can I Monitor Changing Levels?

 Keeping track of ever-changing glucose levels is a way to understand how certain activities affect blood sugar.
 Trends can emerge after enough data is collected, which helps you predict future events.
-Blood glucose monitors (BGM) do not store readings, so it is up to you to record those trends.
+Blood glucose monitors (BGM) may not store readings, so it may be up to you to record those trends.
 To do this, download our handy blood glucose testing log (also available in Spanish).
 If you have a continuous glucose monitor (CGM), the device automatically stores readings and creates trends to predict the next highs or lows.

 HCD Can Help You Stay on Track

 To better manage diabetes, see our selection of diabetes supplies, and let our team give you a call by entering your phone number at the bottom left of this screen.
 If you are interested in a CGM, we have a wide range of options.
 You can also see our guide to CGM devices.
 The diabetes specialists at HCD can help with product selection and answer questions about glucose monitors.
 Our customer care representatives are knowledgeable, and our team of registered nurses is ready to help.
 We accept many insurance plans, handle the paperwork, and typically deliver supplies within 48 hours.

 Unless otherwise noted, the recommendations in this document were obtained from the sources indicated.
 Be advised that information contained herein is intended to serve as a useful reference for informational purposes only.
 HCD cannot be held responsible for the continued accuracy of or for any errors or omissions in the information.
 All trademarks and registered trademarks are the property of their respective owners.